nbattezzati/fsml/README.md

 It was born from the need to have a simple but effective way, not using graphical tools, to write an FSM and to have it **translated to C language** (*and maybe others in the future*).

-Whit FSML it is possible to describe **states and transitions**, as well as arbitrary code that shall be executed within them.
+With FSML it is possible to describe **states and transitions**, as well as arbitrary code that shall be executed within them.
 There are also some constructs that allow describing useful features like **retries** and **timeouts**, in a very simple way.

 FSML is **portable**, since it is compiled to C and is completely **standalone**, not relying on any other third-party library.